Obesity. “Underused drugs, only 2 out of 5 specialists prescribe them”. The first Guideline arrives from Ame-breakinglatest.news-Breaking Latest News

-On the occasion of the World Day which is celebrated on March 4, the Association of Endocrinologists presents the first Guideline on the treatment of overweight and obesity resistant to behavioral treatment in the adult population with metabolic comorbidities.
+On the occasion of the World Day which is celebrated on March 4, the Association of Endocrinologists presents the first guideline on the therapy of overweight and obesity resistant to behavioral treatment in the adult population with metabolic comorbidities.
 If applied, through the control and prevention of obesity-related complications, they could generate savings of approximately 16 billion euros over 5 years for the entire NHS

 27 FEB –